123ojp/as208223-web/docs/index.md

 | Name | Reason |
 | --- | --- |
 | AS18041 Taiwan Digital Streaming |  Free IPv4 & IPv6 transit in Taipei
-| AS44324 MoeDove | Free transit in Hong Kong & Singapore & America & Taiwan
+| AS44324 MoeDove | Free transit in Hong Kong & Singapore & America & Taiwan  <br> Free VM in Hong Kong
+| AS215828 TMW Global Networks | Free transit in Frankfurt <br>  Free VM in TMW-IX
 | AS27523 Kawaii Networks | Free transit in America <br> Free VM in America
 | AS216324 Hyper Group Network Ltd | Free transit in America <br> Free VM in HNIX
 | AS140731 TOHU Public Internet | Free transit in Hong Kong
 | AS57406 Zero Distance LLC | Free VM in Zero IX SJC
 | AS138517 KSKB | Free VM in Poema IX
-| AS215828 TMW Global Networks | Free VM in TMW-IX
 | <del>AS202888 ZH NETWORK LIMITED (Archived)</del> <br> AS210000 DAOport Internet Infrastructure | Free IPv6 Prefix /40
 | AS138211 MoeQing Network Service |  Free IPv6 Prefix /44
-| AS6939 Hurricane Electric |  Free transit in Taipei
+| AS6939 Hurricane Electric |  Free transit in Taipei & Canada
 | AS41051 Openfactory GmbH | ASN registry & Free transit in Germany
+| AS212895 Route64 |  Free transit in Germany

 <!--
 | AS203314 Hats Network | Free VM & Transit in Hong Kong |
-| AS212895 Route64 |  Free transit in Germany
 | AS215364 Infinitron Internet LLC | Free transit in Hong Kong <br> Free VM in JJIX

 -->